cloudputation/mechanical-drill/README.md

 ```

 ## Classification
-Device are collected as a list.
+Devices are added to a list as they are collected.
 The first occurrence is 0 meaning it will be labeled as `device0`.
 For example: if you want to schedule a job based on the percentage of the first battery of your system then `md.battery.device0.percentage` will be the correct constraint to use in your Nomad job.

 #### Schedule jobs to manage a fleet of drones based on battery level
 Fly to recharge pad: